learnpropath/nltk_install/READEME.md

 |---0---0---0---0---|
 Resources:

-    This project could not be completed without these refered resources
+    This project could not be possible without these refered resources

     YT Video || Joey'sTech || How to Install NLTK in Python 3 in less than 5 mins - a step by step process #python || https://www.youtube.com/watch?v=85Xr0UGR8qQ